dashvlas/awesome-ios-interview/Resources/English.md

 ## What is Memento Pattern?
 In Memento Pattern saves your stuff somewhere.
 Later on, this externalized state can be restored without violating encapsulation; that is, private data remains private.
 One of Apple’s specialized implementations of the Memento pattern is Archiving.

+## What is Factory Method Pattern?
+Factory Method is used to replace class constructors, to abstract and hide objects initialization so that the type can be determined at runtime, and to hide and contain switch/if statements that determine the type of object to be instantiated.

 ## What is Responder Chain?
 A ResponderChain is a hierarchy of objects that have the opportunity to respond to events received.